Vaccine storage: Recommended storage temperature

-Vaccine storage and handling requirements
+Achieving the recommended temperature

 Health facilities use storage called purpose-built units (also referred to pharmaceutical-grade units).
 These refrigerators or freezers are specifically designed for the storage of biologics, including vaccines.
 These units differ from standard household-grade units since it has microprocessor-based temperature control with a digital temperature sensor (thermistor, thermocouple, or resistance temperature detector), and fan-forced air circulation to promote uniform temperature around the unit.
 These storage are usually a stand-alone refrigerator or freezers because they perform better at keeping the temperature constant.

 A Household-grade refrigerator can also be an acceptable alternative to purpose-built units.
 However, the freezer compartment of this type is not recommended to store vaccines, and vaccines should be stored centrally inside the refrigerator.
 Many combination units cool the refrigerator using air from the freezer, resulting in different temperature zones inside the fridge.
 Placing vaccines near the cold air output from the freezer could cause too low temperature, and placing it at the very bottom could cause too high temperature.
 It is important not to place vaccines near the storage unit doors because it affects the temperature and exposes vaccines to light, reducing potency for some vaccines.

+Relaxing temperature requirements

+The typical recommendation of storage 2–8 C, often worded as a "requirement" on the label, is mainly derived from the cold chain guideline of the Expanded Program on Immunization as a matter of tradition.
+Vaccines are not routinely tested for their stability at higher temperatures.
+In places with unreliable power supply, this leads to doses of vaccines that are potentially still effective being written off when the cold chain is interrupted, or no attempt to supply the vaccine to be even done due to the perceived cost of the cold chain.
+Similarly, many vaccines carry an unnecessary "do not freeze" instruction.

+Both WHO and PATH have published compilations on the stability of vaccines beyond the recommended temperature range, specifically for heat and freezing.
+Studies have found that when vaccines are allowed to go outside the cold chain (OCC), vaccination coverage are increased, sometimes by 2-3 fold.
+The WHO has since formalized this approach as controlled temperature chain (CTC), where vaccines able to withstand room temperatures (up to 40 C for days) and used for campaigns or special delivery (not routine immunization) are considered for approval.
+MenAfriVac was licensed (prequalified) for CTC in 2012 and has seen great success in the African meningitis belt.
+As of 2021, the only other CTC-prequalified vaccine is Gardasil which is yet to see wide use.
+PCV13 was CTC approved until 2016 when it was removed to allow consistent labeling.

+Many vaccines come with a vaccine vial monitor to indicate whether it has been exposed to too much heat for too long.